realsarge/frfuel-plus/README.md

 3. Pumps (float X,Y,Z array) - coordinates of pumps, where refueling would be available.

 ## Feature: Fire Truck
-To use a fuel truck, you must have a refuel vehicle named `fueltruck`.
+To use a fuel truck, you must have a refuel vehicle named `fueltruck`*.

-!Note: Model name can be changed in lines 391 & 396 at FRFuel.cs.
+*Model name can be changed in lines 391 & 396 at FRFuel.cs.

 Pull up to a vehicle/aircraft and player in control of it will see a notification, which states that refuel is available.
 ![Fuel Truck](https://i.imgur.com/2AnWgrO.png)